Weak convergence of Bayes estimators under general loss functions: Proofs and technical derivations

-For any $t\in K,h\in C=\{h:\norm{h}\le M\}$ we have for some constants $c_3>0,c_4>0,0<c_5<2$ by the extreme value theorem and Assumption \ref{prop5a3}.
-Consequently, it holds where the last equality follows by the BvM theorem.
+For any $t\in K,h\in C=\{h:\norm{h}\le M\}$, we have for some constants $c_3>0,c_4>0,0<c_5<2$ by the extreme value theorem in real analysis and condition~\ref{prop5a3}.
+Consequently, it holds{\rev }where the last equality follows by the BvM theorem.
 Define the operator and the sequence of operators